Home Types of Contracts Mechanics Lien

 Step Three: Work out a Solution or File a Lawsuit

 Once the lien is filed, the time clock starts.
-During this phase of the mechanic’s lien process, construction companies must attempt to work out a solution for a pre-determined amount of time, usually two to six months.
-If a resolution is not reached in this timeframe, the company can choose to file a lawsuit.
+During this phase of the mechanic’s lien process, construction companies must attempt to work out a solutions.
+If a resolution is not reached the company can choose to file a lawsuit.

 How to Avoid a Mechanic’s Lien